ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module4_Browser_Factory_Sauce_Demo/Hometask.md

 Your task is automate the test cases below and implement **Browser Factory pattern**
 1. Refactor the code from the [Homework BaseTest](../Module3_BaseTest_Sauce_Demo/Hometask.md) using Browser Factory pattern
 2. You must add possibility to launch tests using Chrome and Firefox
-3. Set up your tests so they can run in parallel
+3. Set up your tests so they can run in parallel - You can get info about it in [ParallelTestExecution](../UsefulTopics/ParallelTestExecution.md)

 ### After all check list